storybookjs/marko/docs/api/presets.md

 Presets are grouped collections of `babel`, `webpack`, and `addons` configurations that support specific use cases.

-For example, to write your stories in Typescript, rather than [manually configuring](../configure/typescript.md) Storybook for TypeScript with individual [Babel](../configure/babel.md#custom-configuration) and [webpack](../configure/webpack.md#extending-storybooks-webpack-config) configs, you can use the [`@storybook/preset-typescript`](https://www.npmjs.com/package/@storybook/preset-typescript) package, which does the heavy lifting for you.
+For example, to use [SCSS](https://sass-lang.com/) styling rather than manually configuring Storybook's [webpack](../configure/webpack.md#extending-storybooks-webpack-config) config, you can use the [`@storybook/preset-scss`](https://www.npmjs.com/package/@storybook/preset-scss) package, which does the heavy lifting for you.

 #### Existing presets